genesiscommunitysuccess/golden-layout/README.md

 ## More information

-For more information, please refer to the [Golden Layout website](https://golden-layout.github.io/golden-layout)
+For more information, please see [our Github repo.](https://github.com/genesiscommunitysuccess/golden-layout)